-SI ECIME DIVILES April 16, 2021 Deadline to file an application for admission and receive a priority registration date and time for Summer.
-Students who file an application after the deadline will have open registration and will not receive priority access to services.
-June 6, 2021 RESIDENCE DETERMINATION DATE (APPLIES TO ALL SESSIONS) July 5, 2021 Holiday - Independence Day July 31, 2021 Last day to file an application for graduation for an Associate Degree or Certificate of Achievement for Summer 2021 completion.
+JI ECIAL DAILS April 15, 2022 application after the deadline will have open registration and will not receive priority access to services.
+June 5, 2022 RESIDENCE DETERMINATION DATE (APPLIES TO ALL SESSIONS) July 4, 2022 Holiday - Independence Day July 31, 2022 Last day to file a petition for graduation for an Associate Degree or · Certificate of Achievement for Summer 2022 completion.

-\ No Saturday or Sunday classes after a Friday holiday.
+^{} No Saturday or Sunday classes after a Friday holiday.
 No Sunday classes before a Monday holiday.
 Note: Holidays apply to all sessions.